The Future of Fitness: How Wearable Technology is Transforming Health Tracking

 This data can help you improve your sleep habits.
 Better sleep can lead to better overall health.

-Some smart bands now offer stress management features.
-They might use heart rate variability to guess stress levels.
+Many smart bands now offer stress management features.
+They might use heart rate variability to estimate stress levels.
 Some provide guided breathing exercises to help you relax.
 These tools can help you manage daily stress.

 By tracking sleep and stress, smart bands help with overall wellness.
 They give you data to make better health choices.